BonnieMcLean/bonniemclean.github.io/blog/_posts/00002025-03-01-parentalleave.md

 I tried to figure it out myself and almost had a complete mental breakdown, luckily my husband stepped in and sacrificed all his remaining, sleep-deprived brain cells and now finally, seven and a half months into my son's life, we know what the hell we are doing with our parental leave.

-So, for the sake of future immigrants braving the nightmare that is Swedish bureaucracy,
+So, for the sake of future immigrants braving the nightmare that is Swedish bureaucracy, below is Swedish parental leave explained (at least as I understand it):

+- You get 480 days (~16 months) per child (so if you have twins you get 960 days)
+- For 390 of those days, you will receive 80% of your regular salary (these are days paid at the *sjukpenningnivå* or sickness benefit level).
+If you work for the state, you can get an extra 10% on top of this from your employer.
+So then you get 90% of your salary for those 390 days.
+- For the remaining 90 days, the compensation is at the minimum level of 180 SEK (roughly $18 US) per day